 KWK 6: Hardik Pandya Apologises For Misogynistic Remarks; BCCI To Bar Cricketers From Such Shows!

 Koffee With Karan 6's recent episode with cricketers Hardik Pandya and KL Rahul grabbed headlines.
 The episode didn't go well with the viewers as the viewers didn't like the cricketers' attitude.
-The duo was criticized for choosing Virat Kohli over Sachin Tendulkar as best batsman.
+The duo was criticized for choosing Virat Kohli over Sachin Tendulkar as the best batsman.
 More than this, the viewers didn't like Hardik's misogynistic and sexist remarks.
-On the show, Hardik boasted about things like not asking the names of women at parties, sending the same text to multiple women and watching them move on the dance.
+On the show, Hardik boasted about things like not asking the names of women at parties, sending the same text to multiple women and watching them move.

 When Karan asked why Hardik doesn't ask women for their names in nightclubs, the cricketer had said, "I like to watch and observe how they (women) move.
 I'm little from the black side so I need to see how they move."
 When Karan Johar asked them what happens when both of them like a particular person, Rahul went on to reveal how they both decide on who gets to date a girl.
 Hardik interrupted and said, "Nahi nahi aisa kuch nahi hai, talent pe hota hai.
 Jisko mila woh leke jao.
 It is on talent."
-Now Hardik apologised for his remarks and revealed that he 'got a bit carried away'!
+Now Hardik has apologised for his remarks and revealed that he 'got a bit carried away'!

 Hardik Pandya Apologises